Kerry Stokes: Early life

-John Patrick Alford was born in Melbourne, Victoria, Australia.
+John Patrick Alford was born in Melbourne, Victoria.
 His unmarried mother was Marie Jean Alford.
 Stokes was adopted by Matthew and Irene Stokes and grew up in Camp Pell, a slum housing area.
 He later dropped out of school at age 14.
 In June 2000, Stokes told the ABC, "My background was very difficult, very hard and I wouldn't wish that on anybody.
 I had lots of different occupations and obviously lots of different experiences.
 I had some time on the street, and sometimes, work was very difficult.
 Australia, in that period of time, wasn't a place where you could actually easily go and get a job, it was difficult, and we went where there was work available".

 Career

 Stokes' first reported job was to install television antennas in Perth, followed by a sustained period in property development throughout the 1960s and 1970s.
-He also developed a range of shopping centers in Perth and regional Western Australia with partners Jack Bendat and Kevin Merifield.
+He also developed a range of shopping centres in Perth and regional Western Australia with partners Jack Bendat and Kevin Merifield.

 His private company, Australian Capital Equity, is the holding company for Stokes' interests in a diverse range of Australian and international businesses and ventures covering property, construction, mining and petroleum exploration.

-He invested in the Caterpillar franchise in Western Australia (Wigmores Ltd) in 1988, and the company subsequently called WesTrac has equipment dealer franchises in Western Australia, New South Wales, the Australian Capital Territory and nine provinces across China, with the total number of employees close to 4,000 people, as well as 500 apprentices in Australia.
+He invested in the Caterpillar franchise in Western Australia (Wigmores Ltd) in 1988, and the company subsequently called WesTrac has equipment dealer franchises in Western Australia, New South Wales and the Australian Capital Territory, with the total number of employees close to 4,000 people, as well as 500 apprentices in Australia.

 In 2007, Stokes' National Hire Group (over 50% owned by WesTrac) formed a joint venture with The Carlyle Group to acquire the equipment hire group Coates Hire.

 Stokes has always had a keen interest in the pastoral industry and acquired the 4047 km2 Napier Downs station in the Kimberley, stocked with 20,000 head of Red Brahman cattle, from Peter Leutenegger in 2015 for an estimated A$23 million to A$40 million.

 As of 2017, Seven Group Holdings increased the size of Stokes' privately owned cattle empire in Western Australia to more than 2.47 e6acre.